-Scan 2 Go is a merchandise driven children's anime about people who play with toy race cars in the future with people throughout the galaxy.
+Scan 2 Go is a Merchandise-Driven children's anime about people who play with toy race cars in the future with people throughout the galaxy.
 The titular cars stop at several pit stops throughout the race (just like the toys) and require a card to be "scanned" into a slot on the top of the car to "go".
-The English dub, at least, is brought to you by Nelvana, the same studio that dubbed other merchandise-driven anime, such as Beyblade (and its sequels) and Bakugan.
+The English dub, was licensed by Cookie Jar Entertainment and dubbed by The Ocean Group's Blue Water Studio.

 Tropes represented on this show:

-- Berserk Button: Don't tell Taiga he isn't better than his "Brother" Zero.
+- Don't tell Taiga he isn't better than his "brother" Zero.

-- Also, never put his friends on danger or insults them in front of Shiro.
+- Also, never put his friends in danger or insult them in front of Shiro.
 Or insult him for being too serious.

-- Ki Attacks: In the anime, Ryu (The main antagonist right now) can shoot fire, charge an energy attack with his car that rams into the opponent, and much more.
+- Ki Manipulation: In the anime, Ryu (the main antagonist right now) can shoot fire, charge an energy attack with his car that rams into the opponent, and much more.
 He can also create stadiums out of magma and can literally go into people's minds.
 He used the mind-reading thing on Shiro.

 - Merchandise-Driven: It's one of those shows that features realistic (at least visually) depictions of the product it's designed to sell, like Yu-Gi-Oh! (in the Japanese version, anyway), and Beyblade.
 It's even dubbed by the same company, Nelvana, who dubbed the anime of several of our most popular incarnations of this trope, lately.